li-lab-mcgill/gtm-decon/README.md

 The expected output files are also provided in the data/ folder for comparison.

 ## Using GTM-decon for phenotype-guided training of bulk RNA-seq data:
 Most of the steps are essentially similar to that used for cell-type-guided training of scRNA-seq data.
 The same scripts described above can be used for this purpose.
-The main difference is in the input bulk RNA-seq data matrix, which is sparsified to make it amenable for working with topic models.
+The main difference is in the input bulk RNA-seq data matrix, which is sparsified to make it amenable for working with topic models (see Methods).

 ## Using GTM-decon as a nested guided topic model to identify cell-type specific differentially expressed genes between phenotypes from bulk RNA-seq data:
 Here, the phenotype-labels are used as primary-level, and cell-types as secondary-level.
 To generate the training data to reflect these guides,